Half-trillion-dollar dot-com rally comes with a defensive twist

 As in 2000, growth prospects explain much of the interest, with tech stocks offering profits that are expanding almost twice as fast as in the S&P 500.

-A deeper looks, however, shows a less typical attraction.
+A deeper look, however, shows a less typical attraction.
 At a time when uncertainty over monetary and fiscal policy is escalating, tech shares also serve as a shelter with less sensitivity to both changes in taxes and interest rates.

-“Tech has a steady stream of earnings and less vulnerability on any given day to whatever is and isn’t happening in terms of what’s perceived as sea changes in government policy,” said Katrina Lamb, head of investment strategy and research at Bethesda, Maryland-based MV Capital Management Inc., which oversees $600-million.
+“Tech has a steady stream of earnings and less vulnerability on any given day to whatever is and isn’t happening in terms of what’s perceived as sea changes in government policy,” said Katrina Lamb, head of investment strategy and research at Bethesda, Md.-based MV Capital Management Inc., which oversees $600-million.
 “It’s traded on its own.
 It’s one of the cases where slow and steady wins the race.”

 In a month when equities lost steam and questions arose over President Donald Trump’s ability to enact tax cuts, tech shares were the best performing group in the S&P 500, rising 2 per cent.
 It’s a turnaround from the early stage of the post-election rally, where the industry lagged partly because of perceptions that it didn’t stand to gain from Trump’s domestic-focused policy.